bluecurrent/HomeAssistantAPI/docs/source/index.md

-# Welcome to HowTo Docs!
+# Welcome to the Blue Current HA integration Docs!

 Here you can find information on the documentation system used at Blue Current.